MarksLovett/InflGame/README.md

     u_i(\mathbf{x})=\sum_{b\in \mathbb{B}} B(b)G_{i}(x_i,x_{-i},b).
 $$

-For a continous resource distribution the game has the following form
+For a continuous resource distribution the game has the following form

 $$
     u_i(\mathbf{x})=\int_{\mathbb{B}} B(b)G_{i}(x_i,x_{-i},b)db.
 $$

 Where $G_{i}(x_i,x_{-i},b)$ is the probability of influence and is the ratio of a players influence over a resource point to the sum of all influence on that point.
-The proability of influence is defined as
+The probability of influence is defined as

 $$
     G_i(x_i,x_{-i},b)= \frac{f_{i}(x_i,b)}{\sum_{j\in I} f_{j}(x_j,b)},